-- i) For payment to beneficiaries in Indian Rupees, the identification documents, as mentioned at SECTION-II, should be verified and a copy retained. - ii) A cap of USD 2500 has been placed on individual remittances under the scheme.
-Amounts up to Rs.50,000 may be paid in cash.
-Any amount exceeding this limit shall be paid only by means of cheque/D.D. /P.O., etc. or credited directly to the beneficiary's bank account.
+- i) For payment to beneficiaries, the identification documents, as mentioned at SECTION-II, should be verified and a copy retained.
+The copy of identification documents obtained should contain current and legible photograph of beneficiaries.
+This shall continue for a period of next six months from March 12, 2013, subject to submission of a copy of the identifications documents during every payment.
+Further, in the event of a beneficiary being discovered to have received funds on the basis of a photo ID which did not sport his/ her photograph, action would also be initiated against the Agent/ Sub Agent.
+Thereafter, in addition to this, the identification requirements for cash payment to beneficiary shall also include biometric identification of the beneficiary.
+This stipulation will ultimately be linked to UID when it is fully implemented. - ii) A cap of US \$ 2500 has been placed on individual remittances under the scheme.
+Amounts up to ₹50,000 may be paid in cash.
+Any amount exceeding this limit shall be paid only by means of cheque/D.D. /P.O., etc., or credited directly to the beneficiary's bank account.
 However, in exceptional circumstances, where the beneficiary is a foreign tourist, higher amounts may be disbursed in cash.
-Only 12 remittances can be received by a single individual during a calendar year.
+Only 30 remittances can be received by a single individual during a calendar year.